shmykelsa/AAAD/README.md

 Oppo/Realme devices - **Working on a fix**

-Screen2Auto is not installing (2021/11/02) - Update AAAD to version 1.4.1 or superior
+Screen2Auto is not installing (2021/11/02) - Fixed: Update AAAD to version 1.4.2 or superior

-Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - Please update Fermata through AAAD
+Fermata Auto disappeared from Android Auto 7.1 (2021/11/13) - Fixed: Please update Fermata through AAAD

+Android 12 update breaks the apps: a fix should come from the apps' developers.
+AAAD is just an installation utility and has no responsibility on their functioning (see [FAQs](https://github.com/shmykelsa/AAAD/#i-have-a-problem-with-an-app-installed-by-aaad-could-you-help-me-out))

 ### [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)